Why Expats Never Leave Busan: A Local Fisherman’s Perspective.

 Food Becomes Part of the Routine

-I have a friend from Seoul who came for a weekend trip and ended up signing a studio
+I have a friend from Seoul who came for a weekend.

 The Sea Changes How the City Feels